joblyapp/team-liquidados/front/README.md

 * Add CALENDAR and DROPLIST to filter Old Sales.
 DONE.

 * Create Upper Bar for SALES.
+DONE.